 To notify a change of address at the moment of filing the return, you must write the new address clearly and legibly in the space provided for this purpose in the return's heading.
-Also, you must select the oval ( ) beside "Yes" in the space provided to indicate if there was a change of address.
+Also, you must answer "Yes" to question D in the Heading of the return to indicate if there was a change of address.